arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![First Setup](assets/registration-homepage.png "First Setup")

-Click on **Linux boards** and sign into your Arduino Cloud account.
+Click on **Linux boards** and sign in to your Arduino Cloud account.
 If you do not have an account, create a new one from the same webpage.

 ![Sign into Arduino Cloud](assets/registration-signin.png "Sign into Arduino Cloud")